 If you’re lucky enough to have your archival trip paid for by university, department or outside funding, look at everything that you can.
 I took the approach of documenting almost anything that could be relevant to my dissertation.
 Although I will not use all the documents now, some of them will be helpful for revising my dissertation into a book.
 One important thing to remember is that you never know what information will be valuable and when you will be able to access those materials again.

 - Archival work is tiring, so take a break in the evening.

 Academics are notoriously optimistic when it comes to time.
 We all think that the summer will be a time when we finally write things that we’ve been sitting on for months.
 Sometimes that happens, but more often, we tend to get a little done and procrastinate some more.
 It’s not surprising then that some of us may over-plan archival trips.
 I had hoped to look at some of the documents in evening or make more notes for my dissertation.
 However, I realized that taking photographs for 7 hours day was really tiring.
-When I got back to my hotel, all I wanted to do was watch HGTV, so I did.
+When I got back to my hotel, all I wanted to do was watch HGTV, and that’s what I did.
 I’m thankful that I took that break because it left me more energized the next day to get all the files that needed.

 As I mentioned before, I had a document where I took notes about the files I looked at, where they were located (box and folder), and brief notes about what those files were.
 I also had a separate document that I called “archival thoughts.”
 I had initially brought a paper notebook that I thought would serve this purpose, but I ended up using my computer because it was faster than making notes in a notebook.